Taste looks subjective until experienced practitioners converge. The convergence comes from shared constraints — and AI is removing them.

 What convergence looks like

 By the mid-2020s, a pattern had become visible in software architecture.
-A decade earlier, the industry had embraced a design philosophy called microservices — breaking large applications into dozens of small, independent pieces that could be built and deployed separately.
-Engineers who had independently built and operated these systems — at different companies, with different technologies, over different decades — arrived at overlapping conclusions.
+A decade earlier, the industry had embraced microservices — breaking large applications into dozens of small, independent pieces that could be built and deployed separately.
+The pitch was autonomy: each team owns its service, deploys on its own schedule, picks its own tools.
+Engineers who had independently built and operated these systems — at different companies, with different technologies, over different decades — arrived at overlapping conclusions about where the pitch broke down.

 Scar tissue with opinions

 An editor’s ear for prose wasn’t educated by studying grammar.
 It was educated by reading thousands of manuscripts under conditions where the judgment carried weight — an author’s career on the line, a print run committed before the final pass.
 Each cut that turned out to have been load-bearing left a residue.
-Not a rule.
-A sensitivity.
+Less a rule than a sensitivity.
+You learn, eventually, that a sentence can be correct and still be wrong for the paragraph it sits in — and you learn it because you once let one through and watched it flatten everything around it.

 Engineering works the same way.
-Every senior developer carries the memory of systems that broke.
+Every senior developer carries the memory of systems that broke in ways they should have seen coming.
 The abstraction that looked elegant until it met production traffic.
 The caching layer that saved forty milliseconds and created a week of stale-state debugging.
 The “temporary” workaround that survived three years because nobody understood it well enough to remove it.
+These aren’t lessons from a textbook.
+They’re more like weather you’ve lived through.

 These failures don’t teach principles.
 They teach flinches.
+Not every flinch is wisdom — some are overcorrections, souvenirs from a single deployment that went sideways in a way that was never going to repeat.
+But reality keeps showing up.
+The false flinches wear away over time.
+What survives is something harder to name than a best practice but more useful in the moment it matters.
 The engineer who has been burned by premature optimization doesn’t apply a rule against it.
 She feels the weight of it differently.
 The code looks the same on screen.
 It doesn’t feel the same in her hands.

 Taste is what you have after the constraints have done their work on you.